Cosmic ray-driven bioenergetics for Life in Molecular Clouds: Cosmic ray-driven bioenergetics and the origin of chemiosmosis

 \section{Cosmic ray-driven bioenergetics and the origin of chemiosmosis}

-The typical temperature of molecular cloud is about $\rm 10\sim 20$ Kelvin and its average density is about $\rm 10^2 \sim 10^4$ molecules per cubic centimeter which is most commonly molecular hydrogen.
-Although hydrogen's melting (boiling) point is 13.99~K (20.27~K), the state is a gaseous phase because of the low hydrogen pressure in molecular clouds.
-After being enriched in a cell, the hydrogen pressure is also enlarged and the cells in molecular clouds may maintain a state of liquid hydrogen.
-If so, it will be very favorable for the biochemical reactions in it similar to the liquid water environment of cells on earth.
+Molecular cloud is a type of interstellar cloud.
+And its average density is about $\rm 10^2 \sim 10^4$ molecules per cubic centimetre, which is most commonly molecular hydrogen.
+The typical temperature of a molecular cloud is about $\rm 10\sim 20$ Kelvin (Kelvin is a unit of temperature and Celsius = Kelvin - 273.15).
+Although hydrogen's melting (boiling) point is 13.99~K (20.27~K), hydrogen maintains in the gaseous phase because of its low pressure.
+We suppose that the molecular cloud life has a cell-like membrane structure.
+If the hydrogen can be enriched in a cell, then the hydrogen pressure is also enlarged and hydrogen may maintain a liquid state in molecular cloud life.
+If so, the internal environment of molecular cloud life is liquid hydrogen, similar to the liquid water environment of cells on Earth.
+That will be very favourable for the biochemical reactions therein.

-CR is both the ionization and heating source of molecular clouds and plays a key role in the chemistry and dynamics of the ISM.
-An excellent review of this issue can be found in Ref.~\cite{Dalgarno2006}.
-Here we assume that the CR ionization of hydrogen powers the electron transport chain of molecular cloud life.
-The CR ionization of hydrogen mainly involves the following processes

-where ${\rm CR}$ denotes the charged CR particles, such as protons, heavy nuclei, electrons, positrons and so on.
-High-energy photons, such as X-rays and gamma rays, can also knock the electrons out of hydrogen through photoelectric effect.
-The formation of ${\rm H^+_2}$ though the CR proton ionization has the most significant cross-section and then the primary contribution because the main components of CR are protons.
-The detailed calculations can be found in Ref. \cite{Padovani:2009bj}.